UltraEngine/Documentation/CPP/MixAngle.md

 ## Remarks

+This function only handles rotation on a single axis.
 For interpolation between full 3D rotations, use the [Quat::Slerp](Quat_Slerp.md) method.